arjuuuuunnnnn/Orchestry/docs/developer-guide/extensions.md

 ### Main Documentation (`docs/`)
 1. **README.md** - Documentation overview and navigation

-This documentation provides comprehensive coverage for both users wanting to deploy applications and developers wanting to understand or extend AutoServe's functionality.
+This documentation provides comprehensive coverage for both users wanting to deploy applications and developers wanting to understand or extend Orchestry's functionality.
 It includes practical examples, troubleshooting guides, and detailed technical implementation information suitable for deployment and ongoing maintenance.